MEEPofFaith/missing-category-units/README.md

 ### Blue units?
 Notice how there's room for four types of units in each factory.
 I think possibly a blue unit.
-Not sure what the theme would be though. stealth? tank? melee?
+Not sure what the theme would be though. stealth? tank? melee? amphibian? multi-purpose? single-purpose? modular?